ASIST Workshop Report: Hong Kong 2025 | ChrisGrantGla

 Two days.
 Real Suicide Intervention Skills.

-Sandy Sinn brought invaluable local knowledge and an established professional network to this delivery - her connections were central to building a full cohort and her credibility as an Asian trainer presenting on a topic still considered taboo in parts of the region resonated deeply with participants.
+Sandy Sinn brought invaluable local knowledge and an established professional network to this delivery.
+Her connections were central to building a full cohort and her credibility as an Asian trainer presenting on a topic still considered taboo in parts of the region resonated deeply with participants.

 Chris and Sandy